Whether you are facilitating a meeting or interested on creating one this page is for you.

 Safer Sangha

-We are actively growing our resources related to making meetings a safer space for all attendees
+We are actively growing our resources related to making meetings a safer space for all attendees, you can find more resources on the page linked below.

 “Being able to make connections with like minded people is the key to being successful in recovery and life as is.
 My heart is full of gratitude… Namaste.”